folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 function and argument it used the end result is always the same.
 Just using a stack could mix up the applications.

-The implementation here is based on the formalization in PPDP.
-In the implemenation it might be simpler to use a sta
 4. Messages on the channel

 When a value is sent, the sender loses track of what has been sent.
 Therefore, reverting a send/receive pair must move the value from the receiver via the queue back to the